Mass spectrometry: Applications

 Mass spectrometry has both qualitative and quantitative uses.
 These include identifying unknown compounds, determining the isotopic composition of elements in a molecule, and determining the structure of a compound by observing its fragmentation.
 Other uses include quantifying the amount of a compound in a sample or studying the fundamentals of gas phase ion chemistry (the chemistry of ions and neutrals in a vacuum).
 MS is now commonly used in analytical laboratories that study physical, chemical, or biological properties of a great variety of compounds.
-Quantitation can be relative (analyzed relative to a reference sample) or absolute (analyzed using a standard curve method).
+Quantification can be relative (analyzed relative to a reference sample) or absolute (analyzed using a standard curve method).

 As an analytical technique it possesses distinct advantages such as: Increased sensitivity over most other analytical techniques because the analyzer, as a mass-charge filter, reduces background interference, Excellent specificity from characteristic fragmentation patterns to identify unknowns or confirm the presence of suspected compounds, Information about molecular weight, Information about the isotopic abundance of elements, Temporally resolved chemical data.

 A few of the disadvantages of the method is that it often fails to distinguish between optical and geometrical isomers and the positions of substituent in o-, m- and p- positions in an aromatic ring.
 Also, its scope is limited in identifying hydrocarbons that produce similar fragmented ions.